norok/climatizr-v2/README.md

 This is an experiment on porting the original [Climatizr](https://github.com/norok/climatizr) to Angular 4+.
 Almost everything was remade from scratch and there's some space to make things better so stay tuned for updates.
 It is now updated with a more than one favorites system that stores data in your LocalStorage instead of cookies.

+It has been updated to Angular 11 and the Weather and Geocoding API were changed too.

 Feel free to use, give some feedback and fork it =)

 ## Development server